pdgarden/nba-insights-engine/README.md

 ![Alt Text](assets/images/app_pipeline.png)

-For the Named Entity Recognition tasks, the system uses a LLM, but I am currently working on a fine-tuned auto-encoder model to replace it.
+For the Named Entity Recognition (NER) task, the system uses a LLM, but I am currently working on a fine-tuned auto-encoder model to replace it.

 # 5. Dataset